 Important note regarding InAppBillingService (Android Unity only)

-If using RevenueCat alongside Unity IAP or other plugin that includes the Android InAppBillingService class, follow this instructions
+If using RevenueCat alongside Unity IAP or other plugin that includes the Android InAppBillingService class, follow these instructions

-On Android (or cross-platform SDKs), any time a purchase or restore occurs in your app you should call the
+On Android (including cross-platform SDKs running on Android), any time a purchase or restore occurs in your app you should call the

 // Called any time a purchase or restore // is successful in your existing code Purchases.sharedInstance.syncPurchases()